heutelbeck/sapl-policy-engine/sapl-documentation/6_7_ObligationAdvice.md

 - **Policy Set**: If the policy set evaluates to a certain decision (`PERMIT` or `DENY`), the obligation and advice from all contained policies evaluating to this decision are bundled as the obligation and advice of the policy set.

-  (For the combining algorithm `first-applicable`, not all policies might be evaluated.
+  (For combining algorithms using the `first` voting mode, not all policies might be evaluated.
 A value `PERMIT` or `DENY` is only assigned to evaluated policies.
 Thus, the policy set’s obligation and advice do only contain obligations and advice from evaluated policies.)
 - **PDP**: If the final decision is `PERMIT` or `DENY`, the obligation and advice from all top-level policy documents evaluating to this final decision are collected as the final decision’s obligation and advice.